Exponential Distribution

 Basic Concepts

-The exponential distribution can be used to determine the probability that it will take a given number of trials to arrive at the first success in a Poisson distribution; i.e. it describes the inter-arrival times in a Poisson process.
+The exponential distribution (aka the negative exponential distribution) can be used to determine the probability that it will take a given number of trials to arrive at the first success in a Poisson distribution; i.e. it describes the inter-arrival times in a Poisson process.
 It is the continuous counterpart to the geometric distribution, and it too is memoryless.

 Definition 1: The exponential distribution has the probability density function (pdf) given by